oreillymedia/sbo-sphinx/README.rst

 Notes
 -----
+* The table of contents page for Python modules is generated at "python/index" within SPHINX_INPUT_DIR.
+The equivalent file for JavaScript (if generated) is at "javascript/index", and there is also a list of processed JS files at "javascript/files".
+These should be added to a toctree directive in the documentation.
 * The RST-Template library for creating reST files from JSDoc comments currently uses jsdoc-toolkit, which is no longer in active development.
 If we decide that its successor JSDoc 3 has enough useful improvements, I can